Producks/SMB2EditFix/README.md

 SMB2edit changes all black colors to 0x0D.
 This is an issue for people playing those hacks on console; it can cause flickering and crazy visual effects.
 If you want to read more about it, you can find more info about it [here](https://www.nesdev.org/wiki/Color_$0D_games)

 ### Sprite level data is looking for his friend 0x01
-There an issue with jar in the 1.0 version.
-A fix will come later, for now the sprite stuff fix doesn't get applied.
+Sprite fix isn't getting applied yet, there was an issue so it's disable for now until an update.

 ### Level data gone wild with 0xFF
 Fixes some of the levels that had a double terminating `0xFF` early.